JiBrok/jibrok.github.io/_posts/2020-10-06-Message field in JQL Navigator and export printable.md

 <a href="/uploads/message-field/message-field-jql-navigator-list-view.png"><img src="/uploads/message-field/message-field-jql-navigator-list-view.png" width="600"/></a>

-While printing JQL results and separate issues messages will also display as a banner.
+While printing(export printable) JQL results and separate issues messages will also display as a banner.
 <a href="/uploads/message-field/message-field-export-printable.jpg"><img src="/uploads/message-field/message-field-export-printable.jpg" width="600"/></a>

 Other settings and content won't change.